 Keratoconus will not go away on its own, but can be helped with medications or surgery.
 The shape of the cornea can’t change, even with specialized contact lenses.
 But there are various options at The Eye Center in Columbia, SC, that can restructure better healthier vision.

-Cataracts, the clouding of the eye’s natural lens, are a common part of aging.
-If you’re experiencing blurry vision, glare,…
+ataracts, the clouding of the eye’s natural lens, are a common part of the aging process.
+They transform the world…